lacework/go-sdk/cli/docs/lacework_integration_delete.md

 ### Synopsis

-Delete an external integration by providing its integration GUID.
+Delete an external integration by providing an integration GUID.

 Integration GUIDs can be found by using the 'lacework integration list' command.

 ```
 lacework integration delete <int_guid> [flags]